-LIVONIA, Michigan — A recreational soccer player will stand trial for the one-punch slaying of a referee who was about to penalize and eject him from a game in suburban Detroit.
+DETROIT — A recreational soccer player accused in the one-punch killing of a referee who was about to eject him from a game in suburban Detroit is scheduled to stand trial in December, a judge said Thursday.

-Authorities say the auto mechanic from Dearborn struck John Bieniewicz on June 29 as the referee was preparing to red-card Saad in an adult recreational league game.
+Authorities say the auto mechanic from Dearborn punched 44-year-old John Bieniewicz on June 29, as Bieniewicz was preparing to red-card Saad in an adult recreational league game in Livonia.
+Prosecutors have described the punch as "very violent" and "thought-out."

 Bieniewicz, 44, died two days later from blunt impact to the left side of his neck.

-Saad's lawyer argued for a lesser charge of involuntary manslaughter.
+Saad's lawyer Ali Hammoud, has argued for a lesser charge of involuntary manslaughter, saying his client became "emotional" in a competitive game.